OCamlPro/memthol/Readme.md

 ## From sources

+> **NB**: this workflow may fail because the BUI's repository is currently private.
+The commands
+> above will fail if git's `credential.helper` does not contain the appropriate credentials.

 To build memthol's BUI from the sources, clone this repository and enter it.
 Then, run either `cargo build` to compile the BUI in *debug* mode or `cargo build --release` for *release* mode.
 The resulting binary will be in `target/debug/memthol` in *debug* mode and `target/release/memthol` in